-Impact on the Council and management actions Impact on annual report and annual accounts Impact on our audit We will consider the key impacts on the Council such as: Interruptions to service provision Supply chain disruptions Unavailability of personnel Reductions in service income We have considered the impact of the outbreak on the annual report and annual accounts, discussed further on the next slide including: Narrative reporting, including disclosures on financial sustainability Principal risk disclosures Impact on property, plant and equipment valuations Impairment of non-current assets Allowance for expected credit losses Events after the reporting period and relevant disclosure We will continue to assess the impact on the audit including: Resource planning Timetable of the audit Impact on our risk assessment Logistics including meetings with entity personnel Impact on annual report and annual accounts
+Impact on the Council and management actions Impact on annual report and annual accounts Impact on our audit We will consider the key impacts on the Council such as: Interruptions to service provision Supply chain disruptions Unavailability of personnel Reductions in service income We have considered the impact of the outbreak on the annual report and annual accounts, discussed further on the next slide including: Narrative reporting, including disclosures on financial sustainability Principal risk disclosures Impact on property, plant and equipment valuations Impairment of non-current assets Allowance for expected credit losses Events after the reporting period and relevant disclosure We will continue to assess the impact on the audit including: Resource planning Timetable of the audit Impact on our risk assessment Logistics including meetings with entity personnel Impact on annual report and annual accounts Plant and Equipment mater oyal Institute of Chartered Surveyors issued a practice alert, as a ial valuation uncertainty at 31 March 2020 for most types of pro vithdrawn in September 2020.
+Valuation reports at March 20 perty valuation.
+This practice alert consider potential impairments in future periods, and this year's valuations may reflect more significant

-Impact on Property, Plant and EquipmentThe Royal Institute of Chartered Surveyors issued a practice alert, as a result of which valuers identified a material valuation uncertainty at 31 March 2020 for most types of property valuation.
-This practice alert was withdrawn in September 2020.
-Valuation reports at March 2020 typically identified a need to consider potential impairments in future periods, and this year's valuations may reflect more significant movements.The Council will need to consider the approach to its valuation (including any changes as a result of the pandemic and consequent service and organisational changes on the "modern equivalent asset" assumed in valuations).
+The Council will need to consider the approach to its valuation (including any changes as a result of the pandemic and consequent service and organisational changes on the "modern equivalent asset" assumed in valuations).
 Councils will also need to consider whether there are any indications of impairment of assets requiring adjustment at 31 March 2021.